EliasOenal/verity/doc/cciEncryption.md

 ## CCI encryption Cube types
-These are the different kinds of encrypted Cubes featuring the following unmarked ENCRYPTED sub-fields, listed from the most basic one (containing the least amount of subfields) to the most sophisticated one (containing all of the subfields described above):
+These are the different kinds of encrypted Cubes featuring the following unmarked ENCRYPTED sub-fields, listed from the most basic one (containing only the encrypted payload) to the most sophisticated one (containing all of the subfields described above):

 ### Continuation Cubes